The whiting, a fish easy to catch from the shore as well as by boat

 Size and weight

-• Legal size of capture (legal minimum): 27 cm
+• Legal minimum size: 27 cm

-• Size of sexual maturity : 30 cm
+• Size at sexual maturity: 30 cm

 • Average size: 20 to 30 cm